Bye-bye pain! 7 bump-related issues pregnancy compression shorts and leggings solve for you

 Enter, SRC Pregnancy Shorts and Leggings

 First things first - let’s talk about SRC Pregnancy garments.
 No doubt you’ve heard of their incredibly popular recovery shorts before, but they’ve actually got a whole range of pregnancy compression shorts and leggings that provide evidence-based pain relief.
-In fact, 82% of women who wore SRC Pregnancy Shorts and Leggings experienced a reduction in their discomfort.
+In fact, 82% of women who wore SRC Pregnancy Compression Leggings and Shorts experienced a reduction in their discomfort.

 Now, let’s check out 7 bump-related issues you probably didn’t realise can be alleviated with compression shorts and leggings: